matsunori39/Employee-Management-System/README.md

 - [x] UI for adding employee information

-- [x] Go to edit screeen from any employee information
+- [x] Go to edit screen from any employee information

 - [x] Search by employee name

 ### Edit screen

-- [x] Ability to update and delete employe information
+- [x] Ability to update and delete employee information